kherron13/330_project3/SRS.md

 this document is a resource to help users understand the benefits of the app and guide developing teams build upon this project.

-## 1.2 Document Conventions
+### 1.2 Document Conventions

 This document is writen using Markdown syntax.
+All headers are atx-style using one hash marks(#) to indicate the title of the proposal.
+Two hash marks indicate the header of a section, three hash marks are the subsections of the main header, and four hash marks represent titles of topic.

-## 1.3 Intended Audience and Reading Suggestions
+### 1.3 Intended Audience and Reading Suggestions

 This document is written to target two groups, a development team and a client based group.